Advanced search

 Solution for infusion.

-The solution is clear or slightly opalescent, colourless to pale brown.
+The solution is clear or slightly opalescent, colourless or pale brown or pale yellow.

 4. Clinical particulars